 Rills and gullies should not typically be present.
 Water flow patterns should be barely distinguishable if at all present.
-Pedestals are only slightly present in association with bunchgrasses such as bluebunch wheatgrass.
 Litter typically falls in place, and signs of movement are not common.
 Chemical and physical crusts are rare to non-existent.
 Cryptogamic crusts are present, but only cover 1-2% of the soil surface.